uuk0/mcpython-3/README.md

 **Like this project?**

-You might also like my other Minecraft clone written in C using modern OpenGL (GL shader language).
+You might also like [foglemen's] other Minecraft clone written in C using modern OpenGL (GL shader language).
 It performs better, has better terrain generation and saves state to a sqlite database.
 See here:

 https://github.com/fogleman/Craft